-St Edward’s Church of England Academy Computing Department is a dynamic and successful curriculum area.
+St Edward’s Church of England Academy Computing Department is a dynamic and successful area.
 Computing is taught across both Key Stages and pupils are offered numerous opportunities to develop their computing capability.

 Computing is a practical subject, where invention and resourcefulness are encouraged.
-Pupils studying computing gain an insight into computational systems of all kinds, whether or not they include computers.
+Pupils studying computing gain insight into computational systems of all kinds, whether or not they include computers.
 Computational thinking influences many fields such as biology, chemistry, linguistics, economics and statistics.
-It enables us to solve problems, design systems and understand the power and limitations of human and machine intelligence.
+It enables us to solve problems, design systems, and understand the power and limitations of human and machine intelligence.

 Computational thinking is a skill that empowers.
 Pupils who can think computationally, are better able to conceptualise and understand computer-based technology, and so are better equipped to function in modern society.

 Key stage 2